galbensimhon/AI_project/README.md

 ## Getting Started

+before u run the project must run 'pip install' for all packages above ('other packages used' title).

-There are several options to run the project:
+after that, there are two options to run the project:
 * **Run python iteration.py without additional parameters:**
 will cause selection of 20 different random games, finding the optimal lineup for the first team, and emitting different graphs
 * **Run python iteration.py with two parameters (2 names of team from Premier League):**